keberwein/blscrapeR/README.md

 Basic Mapping
 -------------

-Like the the “quick functions” for requesting data without series ids, there are two map functions, `bls_map_county` and `bls_map_state`.
-These functions are designed to work with two specifically designed helper functions `get_bls_county` and get `get_bls_state`.
+Like the the “quick functions” for requesting API data, there are two "quick" map functions, `bls_map_county()` and `bls_map_state()`.
+These functions are designed to work with two helper functions `get_bls_county()` and get `get_bls_state()`.
 Each helper function downloads recent data for unemployment rate, unemployment level, employment rate, employment level and civilian labor force.
+These functions do not pull data from the API, rather they pull data from text files and *do not* count against daily query limits.

 **Note:** Even though the `get_bls` functions return data in the correct formats, the `bls_map` functions can be used with any data set that includes FIPS codes.

 The example below maps the current unemployment rate by county.
-Note, that Alaska and Hawaii have to re-located to save space.
+Alaska and Hawaii have to re-located to save space.

 ``` r
 # Grap the data in a pre-formatted data frame.